crashyyyf/My_FreeCamS/README.md

 ## 🧠 How It Works

 These scripts use Cheat Engine's **Auto Assembler (AA)** to inject custom assembly into the game's memory.
 We hook camera update functions and override position/rotation values manually.

-Some scripts use **AOB scanning** for compatibility across game versions.

 ---

-## ⚙️ How to Use

-1. Launch your game.
-2. Open Cheat Engine.
-3. Load one of the `.CT` scripts from this repo.
-4. Attach CE to the game process.
-5. Activate the script(s).
-6. Use hotkeys or the CE interface to control the cam.

----

 ## 🛠 Requirements

 - ✅ [Cheat Engine](https://www.cheatengine.org/) (latest version recommended)
-- 🎮 Game compatibility (currently tailored to select titles, but expandable)
 - 💡 Some reverse engineering knowledge helps

 ---

 ## 📬 Contribute / Request Support

-- Found a cool game to support?
-PRs are welcome!
 - Need help adjusting a script for your game?
 [Open an issue](https://github.com/mastermindp/My_FreeCamS/issues)

----

-## 📜 License

-MIT – Free to use, modify, or build upon.
-A little credit is appreciated

 ---